uthpalaherath/uthpalaherath.github.io/_posts/2025-05-30-Our-latest-Nature-publication-unveiling-a-new-mechanism-explaining-superfluorescence-at-high-temperatures.md

 ---
-title: Our latest Nature publication unveiling a new mechanism explaining superfluorescence at high temperatures
+title: Our latest Nature publication unveiling a new mechanism that explains superfluorescence at high temperatures
 excerpt:
 date: 2025-05-30
 toc: false